wesleylo/dessert-maker/README.md

 # dessert-maker
-Vue app that combines ingredient images into a dessert image.
+This Vue app combines ingredient images into a dessert image.